By Patrick Fu, Application Manager, Dewesoft China

 - Wait until the triaxial accelerator is driven to be in contact with the MGU

-- Press button on DS-REM-CTRL to store acceleration data
+- Press the button on DS-REM-CTRL to store acceleration data

 - Dewesoft implements FFT vs. predefined threshold and defines output alarm